isakhansen00/MasterThesis/doc/PortDestinationTraining.md

 # Installation

-Install the required packages using pip install -r requirements.txt
+Install the required packages using pip install -r requirements.txt (make sure you have a virtual environment enabled)

 If you want cuda support for pytorch you need to install pytorch using